Table of Contents

 Upon opening the box, the bike parts are revealed pack tightly with styrofoam for protection and to prevent the metal from flying around while on the back of the delivery truck.
 I’ve assembled many air bikes in my quest to find the best air bike, but this was one of the quickest to build that we’ve brought into the gym.

 There are a couple of things to note about the assembly.
 One, the bike comes mostly pre-assembled.
 This is something that isn’t often done with imported products and I was thankful to see it.
 Two, there were extra metal parts included in the box to keep things from shifting in the box.
 This is an extra cost to Titan but shows they’ve taken customer concerns over shipping issues in the past seriously.

 Over the course of 30 minutes, we assembled the Fan Bike and leveled it out on the garage gym floor.

 The Titan Fan Bike, like all air bikes, is a piece of equipment I have a love/hate relationship with.
-I love the results that come from doing HIIT conditioning on the bike, but I hate how bloodsucking difficult it can be.
+Similar to some of the top and best exercise bikes, I love the results that come from doing HIIT conditioning on an air bike, but I hate how bloodsucking difficult it can be.
 But, this is what gym equipment should be, so I’m not complaining too much.

 The first time I hopped on the bike, I was reminded of the bike (I believe) it was designed after–the Assault AirBike.
 The Assault Bike is THE air bike that is used in the CrossFit Games and was the first modern take on the older Schwinn Airdyne.
 It has its flaws, but overall, it’s a good bike and better than anything that came before it.